Nexfinity/CakeyBot-Wiki/en/auto-responder.md

 * Embed
   * This is an optional field for responses that use a Cakey Bot [custom embed](#custom-embeds).
 Embeds can only be used by Premium Servers regardless if a value is set here or not.
   * This must be the numeric ID of an embed already saved for this server in the [Embed Editor](/en/feature/embed-editor) — you can find a saved embed's ID in the **Custom Embed** dropdown.
 Leave blank for no embed.
+* RequiredRoles / ExcludedRoles / RequiredChannels / ExcludedChannels / RequiredUsers / ExcludedUsers
+  * These are all optional and correspond directly to the [Permissions](#permissions) selectors.
+  * Each field accepts a semicolon-separated (`;`) list of Discord role, channel, or user IDs (matching the relevant field).
+Leave a field blank to skip that restriction.
+  * Example: `237273200055156736;225182513465786369` sets two required/excluded roles at once.
+  * Older CSV files exported before the Permissions feature existed can still be imported — these columns will simply be treated as blank (no restrictions).